 Two ways to hang your house plants

-The simplest way to display your trailing house plant is to keep the plant in its plastic container and put it into a decorative outer pot at least 5cm wider in diameter.
+When hanging plants indoors, the simplest way to display your trailing plant is to keep the plant in its plastic container and put it into a decorative outer pot at least 5cm wider in diameter.
 Slip plant and pot into a macramé or sling, carefully distributing the stems around the rim of the pot so that when you lift it into place, the taut cords don’t damage the plant.

 Alternatively, pot your plant directly into a planter or indoor hanging basket with a hole in the base and integrated hanging cords.
 Remove the plant from the plastic pot and centre the rootball in your planter so that the trailing stems are distributed between the hanging cords.
 Back-fill with free-draining cactus or house plant compost and firm in, so the compost surface is about 3cm below the rim of the planter.